 Avoiding Dormer Window Design Mistakes

-Dormers need to be an integral part of the overall house design and generally subservient to, or at least picking up the design guidelines of, the existing roof shape.
+Dormers need to be an integral part of the overall house design.
+Designs should be generally subservient to, or at least picking up the design guidelines of, the existing roof shape.
 The tendency to go too large, particularly on smaller homes, is what leads to common mistakes.

 With a large late-Victorian or Edwardian house containing a loft conversion, inserting roof dormers can actually enhance the elevation (especially in an urban situation) by adding to the verticality and reducing the ‘squatness’.

 With younger houses, however, the reverse can often be the case.
 The classic is the dormer in the roof at the front of a semi-detached pair.
-A dormer on one side – assuming you can get planning permission – may well create a look of imbalance, and be a visual disaster.
+A dormer on one side may well create a look of imbalance and be a visual disaster.
+Of course this is assuming planning permission is granted for such a design.

 - Avoid adding feature without any design confidence or consideration — also known as ‘stick-on features’

 - Make them an integral part of the design.
-(Try to find a style that suits the house, rather than imply the largest roof windows you can get away with)
+(Try to find a style that suits the house, rather than simply the largest you can get away with)

 - Over-large or ‘boxy’ dormers will result in an ugly finish as they will overpower the rest of the house